-First Impressions of the Thierry Mugler Coffret Based On Perfume The Novel by Süskind & Perfume The Movie by Tykwer {Scented Thoughts}
+First Impressions on the Thierry Mugler Coffret Based On Perfume The Novel by Süskind & Perfume The Movie by Tykwer {Scented Thoughts}

-In fact I find them strangely beautiful.
+In fact, I find them strangely beautiful.
 The one that put me most ill at ease at first was Ermite.
 It suggests loneliness in a tangible manner only too well.
 But now I love it from what I can still smell of it.
-The package was not optimally conceived and is rather flimsy for a perfume product in that price range and Ermite opened at some point and mostly evaporated in the package (they are going to replace it).
-Now my place has borrowed some the olfactory personality of the ermite's cave and I catch a whiff of this solitude and isolation whenever I step into the living room.
-And I feel I am in spirit with that lone being.
-It is strangely beautiful is all I can say again.
+The package was not optimally conceived and is rather flimsy for a perfume product in that price range.
+Ermite opened at some point and mostly evaporated in the package (they are going to replace it).
+Now the room in which the coffret is placed has borrowed some of the olfactory personality of the ermite's cave and I catch a whiff of his solitude and isolation whenever I step into the living room.
+And I feel I am close in spirit with that lone abstract being.
+It is strangely beautiful, is all I can think of.

-Aura has a very interesting smell, very modern, a bit strange.
+Aura has a very interesting smell, very modern and a bit strange.
 Sea is more conventional than I expected but I haven't tested it on my skin yet.
 Noblesse is my favorite so far as a perfume to be worn, one of the ones I wanted to try on my skin and which smells ravishingly good.
-Oh, please make it into a perfume that one could acquire.
+Oh, please make it into a perfume to be marketed more widey.
 The Absolute of Jasmine is beautiful but not as outstanding as I expected.
 Virgin #1 is more pungent than I thought it would be, less ineffable and curiously smells of something like onion and milk although I know the first food was avoided in preparation for the copying of the smell etc. More later.

 I feel whenever I open the lid of the coffret that I am stepping inside Baldini's boutique with its neatly arranged rows of perfume bottles often in the style of medecine bottles.
 It is like a piece of the decor from the movie.